ultrabend/musicbrainz-php-curl-class/README.md

 # musicbrainz-php-curl-class

-The traditional use of "get_contents_file" is sometimes not allowed, so i made a class with php curl to get xml or json date from musicbrainz server.
+A simple class using php curl to get xml or json date from musicbrainz server.

+For example, you can use as a library in code igniter